George has recently been ranked as a ‘leading junior’ by Legal 500.

 He specialises in all areas of commercial litigation, with a particular emphasis on group litigation and disputes concerning defective product.
 He is regularly instructed by FTSE 100 companies and major governmental departments.

-George also has an extensive property practice and has recently appeared in the Court of Appeal and Supreme Court in relation to a landlord & tenant dispute.
+George also has an extensive property practice and has successfully appeared in the Court of Appeal and Supreme Court.

 George graduated with a first-class degree from Bristol University and a distinction in the GDL at City University.
 He is a Gray’s Inn Scholar.
 Before practising at the Bar George worked in investment banking.